webdev123123/smartive.ch/README.md

 These checks are also run on every merge request, and each of these must pass for the MR to be mergable.

+### Integration Tests

+We render all our pages automatically with [Playwright](https://playwright.dev/) to check for errors.

+To run the tests locally make sure the development build is running with `npm run develop` and then start the tests with `npm run test`;

 ### Conventions

 #### Four Eye Principle